MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Creating_Cases.md

 ## Exercise 2 – Create case

-In this exercise, you will create an Account, a Contact, and a Case record.
+In this exercise, you will create an Account, a Contact, a Subject, a Product, and a Case record.
 You will also add a Phone Call activity to the case.

 ### Task 1 – Create Account